If you’re looking at which element has similar properties to lithium, you’ll want to consider sodium.

-This makes their handling especially difficult, though both are incredibly important components in many industries today such as nuclear energy production, aluminum smelting, glass manufacturing, and more.
+This makes their handling especially difficult, though both lithium and sodium are incredibly important components in many industries today such as:

-How both elements are members of the alkali metal family
+How both Lithium and Sodium elements are members of the alkali metal family

-Although many distinctions exist, lithium and sodium are members of the alkali metal family, a group of elements that shares similar properties.
+Although many distinctions exist, lithium and sodium are members of the alkali metal family, a group of elements that share similar properties.